 Only one IP address is assigned to your virtual server by default.
 So, if you would like to request more IP addresses allowed by quota, please submit a ticket

 to our Billing/Sales department proving us with the reasons.

 Good security practices on your VPS are paramount.
 As this is a virtualized root environment, if your VPS account gets compromised, this can result in a series of unwelcome scenarios including data loss.

 We will initially set up a strong password for your VPS.
 It is necessary for you to change it to an equally hard-to-guess one.

 - you regularly check and update all scripts on your VPS

 - your password is strong and hard-to-guess

 You are the one responsible for your VPS security.
 However, if you happen to be concerned about the security of your VPS or believe you may have a security breach, please urgently contact us via Live Chat.

-We provide external backup services for the servers that are fully managed; otherwise, you will need to handle data backup on your own.
+We provide external backup services for the servers with Complete management; otherwise, you will need to handle data backup on your own.